benjaminlees/Es6/Map\WeakMap/README.md

 console.log(map.get(1)); // 2
 console.log(map.get(a)); // 5
 ```
-When using map as shown in the above example if the variable a which is assigned the reference to the object `{ d: 3}` is set as a property of the map object the key is a reference to the object `{ d: 3}` so if the variable a was to be removed the key `{ d: 3 }` would still exist in memory as the map object holds a reference to it and therefore the garbage collector will not remove it.
+When using Map as shown in the above example if the variable `a` which is assigned the reference to the object `{ d: 3}` is set as a key for the map object the key is now a reference to the object `{ d: 3}`.
+So if the variable `a` was to be removed the key `{ d: 3 }` would still exist in memory as the map object holds a reference to it and therefore the garbage collector will not collect it.
 This can lead to memory leaks in certain circumstances.

 ## WeakMap

-For the WeakMap object keys must themselves be objects.
+For the WeakMap object, keys must themselves be objects.
 The key in a WeakMap is held weakly.
 This means that if a WeekMap key is assigned a reference to a specific point in memory which contains an object and if their is no other variable that is assigned a reference which points to that object it will still be collected by the garbage collector.

 ```
 let wm = new WeakMap();